nelius314159/mon-dev/README.md

 # mon-dev

-# Repo to contain dev for frogfoot monitoring toolkit.
+# Repo of dev for frogfoot monitoring toolkit.